 Every operator turn, model decision, and source citation is logged.
 Supplier audit, plant management reporting, regulatory traceability — all out of the box.

-Operators interact on the screen they already use.
-Future: WhatsApp and Slack adapters drop in without changing the engine.
+Operators interact on the screen they already use — and the terminal is fully mobile-responsive today, so it works on the phone in their pocket on the floor.
+A dedicated mobile app is on the roadmap, with WhatsApp and Slack adapters that drop in without changing the engine.

 Operators get answers.
 Maintenance gets context.
 Plant managers get visibility.
 Everyone gets the audit trail.